danielkmc/raytracer/README.md

 | vfov=20 | vfov=50 | vfov=90 |
 | - | - | - |
 | ![20 vfov](images/three_spheres4.png) | ![20 vfov](images/three_spheres4_50vfov.png) | ![20 vfov](images/three_spheres4_90vfov.png) |

+As the vertical field of view increases, the horizontal increases to maintain the ratio between the viewport's height and width parameters.

 #### Depth of field